RevolveNTNU/RosNet/README.md

 ## License
 This software is licensed with the Apache 2.0 license.
-See [LICENSE](https://github.com/RevolveNTNU/RosNet/blob/86-improve-readme/LICENSE) for more information
+See [LICENSE](https://github.com/RevolveNTNU/RosNet/blob/86-improve-readme/LICENSE) for more information.